 - Outsource your editing!

-By The Way: Thousands of photographers love and trust ShootDotEdit’s turnaround time of 5 business days or less.
-Their clients love it, too.
+By The Way: Brandi Allyse Photography is one of the many photographers who love and trust ShootDotEdit and the editing services they provide for professional wedding photographers.
+With a turnaround time of 5 business days or less, your wedding clients love it, too.

 Brandi’s Lightroom Mobile Presets

 Learning from Brandi doesn’t stop with just the tips she’s shared with us here.
 She has set a great example by working on her business during the lockdown.
 The COVID-led lockdown has hit the wedding industry hard.
 But Brandi did not sit and wait for restrictions to lift.
 She utilized the time working on client guides, updating her website and launching Lightroom Mobile Presets.

 Brandi’s mobile presets were born from people complimenting her on her personal Instagram posts and friends asking her how she edited the images.
 She had enough people asking that she decided to create mobile presets based on her most common edits.
 And they are a huge hit not just for photographers but for anyone who wants to do easy editing on social posts.
 How did she do it?
 Good old fashioned research!
 “I Googled everything on YouTube on how to actually create Presets for mobile” She had to recreate them on her computer and then create her own tutorial on how to download them and import them into Lightroom – “it was a long process!”